A Complete Guide to Naming Your Law Firm (With Examples)

 4. Don’t falsely create a partnership with another lawyer or firm.

-Basically, your law firm name should not be misleading.
+Basically, your name should not be misleading.
 Don’t use your state or jurisdiction name like “Alaska Law” if you are not actually a public legal aid agency.
-Avoid using Obama’s name if he is not actively practicing law with your firm.
 If you happen to share an office with another lawyer but have not actually partnered with them to form a law firm, don’t use a name that sounds like you are practicing law with them.

 As always, be sure to check your jurisdiction’s law firm naming rules as every state has different rules.
-Some states allow brand names, while others—like New York and Ohio—prohibit trade names.
+Some states allow trade names, while others—like New York and Ohio—prohibit trade names.

 1. Add last names